czak/random_jpg/README.md

-# RandomJpg
+# random_jpg

-RandomJpg is a tool for easy downloading random images for use in scripts, application test data etc.
+random_jpg is a tool for easy downloading **random images from the web** for use in scripts, application test data etc.
 It runs silently in the background feeding random [Flickr](http://www.flickr.com) images to a [named pipe](http://en.wikipedia.org/wiki/Named_pipe) at a specified location, by default `/tmp/random.jpg`.
 By using a constant location, this simplifies a number of tasks related to downloading images.

 ## Installation